crate/cratedb-guide/docs/ingest/cdc/index.md

 :::

 :::{div}
-Options to connect and integrate CrateDB with third-party CDC applications, mostly using [CrateDB's PostgreSQL interface].
+Options to integrate CrateDB with third‑party CDC applications, typically via [CrateDB's PostgreSQL interface].
 CrateDB also provides native adapter components to leverage advanced features.

-This documentation section lists CDC applications, frameworks, and solutions, which can be used together with CrateDB, and outlines how to use them optimally.
+This section lists ETL applications and frameworks that work with CrateDB, and outlines how to use them effectively.
 Additionally, see support for {ref}`generic ETL <etl>` solutions.
 :::